LiberTEM/LiberTEM/docs/source/install.rst

 ============

 .. note::
-    Installation of LiberTEM is currently not working smoothly with Python 3.8 because of installation issues with some dependencies.
-Python 3.6 and Python 3.7 are supported.
+    LiberTEM is currently working with Python 3.6 and Python 3.7.
+Support for Python 3.8 depends on an upcoming release of Dask.distributed.
+See also :issue:`452`, :pr:`482`.

 .. note::
     Distinguish between installing a released version and installing the latest